-AEs are responsible to ensure PUNS (or its successor) information is current.
+AEs are responsible to ensure PUNS(or its successor)information is current.
 In accordance with the AE Operating Agreement, if unused capacity exists with an AE, the capacity may be held and authorized at the state level and/or the state may commit the unused capacity to another AE based on need.
 Additionally, ODP may commit additional capacity to an AE based on unanticipated emergencies as defined in ODP policy.

-The AE is responsible to evaluate the PUNS (or its successor) categorization of a Waiver applicant when making enrollment decisions.
-Waiver applicants assessed by the AE must meet one of the following to be enrolled in the Waiver: Meet the criteria for emergency status in PUNS (or its successor), be in reserved capacity status or be enrolled in the Consolidated Waiver and choose to transfer to the Community Living Waiver.
+The AE is responsible to evaluate the PUNS(or its successor)categorization of a Waiver applicant when making enrollment decisions.
+Waiver applicants assessed by the AE must meet the criteria for emergency status in PUNS (or its successor)or be in reserved capacity status to be enrolled in the Waiver.
 ODP retains ultimate authority to select individuals for Waiver enrollment based on an individual's unique emergency circumstances.
-The Department reserves the right to adjust the number of participants in the AE's Waiver Capacity Commitment in any Waiver based on utilization or other considerations.
+The Department reserves the right to adjust the number of participants in the AE's Waiver Capacity Commitment in either Waiver based on utilization or other considerations.

 Participants may choose to receive services from a qualified and willing provider anywhere in Pennsylvania or a state contiguous to Pennsylvania as permitted in Appendix C of this Waiver.
-Community Living Waiver services are accessible statewide for participants who are eligible for Medical Assistance in Pennsylvania.
+P/FDS Waiver services are accessible statewide for participants who are eligible for Medical Assistance in Pennsylvania.
 If a participant is enrolled in the Waiver and chooses to relocate to a different county, the county where the participant resides has two options: 1) the county may choose to continue to provide administrative services to the participant in accordance with the AE Operating Agreement; or 2) the county may choose to transfer this responsibility and corresponding waiver capacity to the county where the participant is moving.
 If the second option is chosen the receiving county must accept the participant's transfer.
 The participant's service plan and Waiver effective date will not be affected by the transfer.